microsoft/CameraTraps/megadetector.md

 ### 3. Batch processing API

-Speaking of which, when we process loads of images from collaborators, we use our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), which we can make available externally on request.
+Speaking of lots of images, when we process loads of images from collaborators, we use our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), which we can make available externally on request.
 [Email us](mailto:cameratraps@microsoft.com) for more information.

 ## Citing MegaDetector